uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 The tool includes a set of graphical user interfaces and is designed for web platforms.
 Its open architecture facilitates the easy addition of new functionalities.

+A. Graphical User Interface (GUl)

+The primary goal of the GUI was to facilitate easy and efficient access.
+According to [15], the following characteristics are essential:

+- Easy to learn: Ensures that any user can intuitively use the tool.
+- Robustness: Allows users to recover from unintended situations.